203 Southpointe Ct, Murfreesboro, TN

 Which finish is easiest to maintain?

-Is a leathered finish more expensive?
+Is leathered granite more expensive?

 It can carry a modest upcharge over polished because of the extra processing, but it is widely available and popular on granite.

-Can any stone be leathered or honed?
+Can any stone be honed or leathered?

 Feel the finishes for yourself